Senate cancels postal service hearing; Trump's Amazon crusade delayed

 Trump has described the newspaper as Amazon’s “chief lobbyist.”
 The Washington Post’s top editor has said Bezos has no involvement in its news coverage.

 The president’s tweets attacking Amazon temporarily knocked down its stock earlier this year on fears that government action prompted by Trump might hurt the company’s profits.
-The shares have since recovered and Amazon is on track to become only the second U.S. publicly traded company with a stock market value of more than $1 trillion, alongside Apple Inc.
+The shares have since recovered and Amazon is on track to become only the second U.S. publicly traded company with a stock market value of more than $1 trillion, alongside Apple Inc (AAPL.O).

 Amazon did not return a request for comment.

 The retailer and cloud-computing firm is only one of several that have attracted Trump’s ire.
-He attacked Boeing Co over a previous Air Force One deal.
-Earlier this week, he accused Alphabet Inc subsidiary Google’s search engine of promoting negative news articles and hiding “fair media” coverage of him, without presenting evidence.
+He attacked Boeing Co (BA.N) over a previous Air Force One deal.
+Earlier this week, he accused Alphabet Inc (GOOGL.O) subsidiary Google’s search engine of promoting negative news articles and hiding “fair media” coverage of him, without presenting evidence.

 Reporting by Jeffrey Dastin in San Francisco; Additional reporting by Jeff Mason and Ginger Gibson in Washington; Editing by Chris Sanders and Bill Rigby